mirekmts/workshop-20/README.md

     * task - add progress indicator and finish/start actually take place

 - [ ] basic "validation" and button look (exercise)
-    Helper:
     ```
+    //code that may help you
     <PrimaryButton text={`Search for the flights`}
         onClick={onSearchClick}
         disabled={fieldsSelected}
     ```
 - [ ] calling the hero API - FlightService & FlightModel
     * warning - as probably we are getting out of time, we cannot keep our code super clean!
-    * (optional todo if we have enough time - in/outPath models
+    * (optional todo if we have enough time - in/outPath models)
     * another (better) way to handle DTO objects
     ```
     //FlightModel
     export class FlightModel {
         id;
         price;
-        startHour;
         inboundPath;
         outboundPath;